Hiwonder-docs/32-Channel-Servo-Controller/source/docs/1_User_Manual_checked.md

 <img src="../_static/media/chapter_1/image87.png" class="common_img" />

-* **If the servo returns to the neutral position as shown in the figure below, no adjustment is needed.**
+(1) If the servo returns to the neutral position as shown in the figure below, no adjustment is needed.

 <img src="../_static/media/chapter_1/image88.jpeg" class="common_img" />

-(1) If the angle between the servo arm and the servo in the horizontal plane is less than 13 degrees, it can be adjusted to return to the neutral position via the PC software.
+(2) If the angle between the servo arm and the servo in the horizontal plane is less than 13 degrees, it can be adjusted to return to the neutral position via the PC software.
 It is a small deviation and can be adjusted based on [1.6.3 Small Deviation Adjustment](#anchor_1_6_3).
 The deviation is as follows:

 <img src="../_static/media/chapter_1/image89.jpeg" class="common_img" />

-(2) If the angle between the servo arm and the servo in the horizontal plane is greater than 13 degrees, it cannot be adjusted to return to the neutral position via the PC software.
+(3) If the angle between the servo arm and the servo in the horizontal plane is greater than 13 degrees, it cannot be adjusted to return to the neutral position via the PC software.
 It is a large deviation and can be adjusted based on [1.6.4 Large Deviation Adjustment](#anchor_1_64).
 The deviation is as follows:

 <img src="../_static/media/chapter_1/image90.jpeg" class="common_img" />